PayorCRM/help/connecting-to-qb-desktoponline.md

 6.Open Quickbooks Desktop and follow the below steps

 * Go to File -&gt; Update Webservices
-* Click on "Add an application" button and select the qwc file attached
+* Click on "Add an application" button and select the qwc file you had downloaded from the portal \(step 4\)
 * In the next screen that appears you would need to select the radio button as shown in the pic below to ensure your data is updated on the PayorCRM portal

 ![](/assets/Qwc sync confirmation popup.png)

+* On the below screen, click on the password field and add the same password you had used to create your account on payorCRM

+* Click on the button "Update selected"\(top-left\) after selecting "PayorCRM Integrator" to refresh the data on PayorCRM portal

+![](/assets/Update Qwc sync.png)

 * Login to PayorCRM  to check if all your data\(invoices and customers\) is visible on the portal.Refresh the page in case you are not able to see the data

-* If you are unable to see any data still on the portal , Open Quickbooks - web connector screen\(screenshot below\) add a password and then click on the button "Update selected"\(top-left\) after selecting "payorCRM Integrator" to refresh the data on PayorCRM portal

-![](/assets/Update Qwc sync.png)

 ### Connecting to Quickbooks Online